krispekla/movies/README.md

 # Netlifx clone

-This project is simple netflix clone using express and react.
+This project is simple netflix clone that demonstrates CRUD using express and react.

 ## Setup